 EPNI has developed strong connections throughout the neighborhood, outside of the neighborhood and with public entities to promote and advance the work of the community.
-EPNI staff meets: Monthly with a CPED staff member; several times monthly with additional CPED staff; monthly with representatives from other downtown neighborhood groups; twice-monthly with business leadership serving on the board of the East Downtown Council and attending regularly scheduled member meetings; quarterly with neighborhood nonprofits; monthly serving on the board of Community Shares of Minnesota; regularly connecting with city departments--zoning, transportation-police--related to the work of BLUH; monthly serving on the City Stadium Implementation Committee and two subcommittees; regularly serving on the Downtown Council 2025 Development Committee.
+EPNI staff meets: monthly with a CPED staff member; monthly with representatives from other downtown neighborhood groups; twice-monthly with business leadership serving on the board of the East Downtown Council and attending regularly scheduled member meetings, plus additional committee meetings as scheduled; quarterly with neighborhood nonprofit leaders; monthly serving on the board of Community Shares of Minnesota; regularly connecting with city departments--zoning, transportation-police--related to the work of BLUH and the Livability Task Force; monthly serving on the newly-formed City Public Realm Committee; regularly serving on the Downtown Council 2025 Development Committee and; as well, the upcoming City tailgating task force.